ZhenkaiShou/alembic/_posts/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 ## How does this Algorithm Work?
 Maybe you are still wondering how this algorithm even works.
 For example, an agent trained purely by curiosity can get a fairly high score in Breakout (see [the gif at the beginning of this blog](#gif)), even though the agent does not have access to the scores at all.
 How does the agent learn to get a high score when it does not even know its exsitance?

 Actually, this is indeed a coincidence that the game becomes more complicated as the agent gets higher score.
 Remember that a curiosity-driven agent is only interested in new things, that is, states with high prediction errors.
-When the agent has lost all its lives, it will be immediately transported back to the beginning of the game, a state which it has seen many times.
+When the agent has lost all its lives, it will be immediately teleported back to the beginning of the game, a state which it has seen many times.
 Therefore, the agent will learn to avoid death while exploring more complicated areas.
 As for getting a high score, this is a mere bi-product of the agent's curiosity.

 ## Large Scale = Better Performance